bluppfisk/deepblu-tools/README.md

 ### Requirements
 - Make sure you have Python 3 and pip3 installed
-- run `pip3 install requests jinja2` to install the required dependencies (do so in a virtual environment if necessary)
+- run `pip3 install deepblu-backup` (do so in a virtual environment if necessary)
-- make sure `deepblu_backup.py` is executable by running `chmod u+x deepblu_backup.py` in the directory

 ### Usage
-- run `./deepblu_backup.py -u userId` to backup all your public logs without personal user information (or if you have no password, e.g. if you created your account using Facebook)
+- run `deepblu-backup -u userId` to backup all your public logs without personal user information (or if you have no password, e.g. if you created your account using Facebook)
-- run `./deepblu_backup.py -u email -p password` to backup all your private and public logs with personal user information
+- run `deepblu_backup -u email -p password` to backup all your private and public logs with personal user information
 - add `--with-drafts` to include drafts (you will need to use email and password)
-- add `--max MAX` to limit the number of logs to the most recent *MAX*
+- add `--max-logs MAX` to limit the number of logs to the most recent number represented by *MAX*
-- find the newly generated backup file in the `done` folder
+- add `--outfile FILENAME` to write the file to *FILENAME*

 Alternatively, you can use the [Deepblu Backup Tool web service](http://worldofnonging.com/deepblu-tools/index.php)